Cellist Henri Demarquette, conductor Jacques Mercier and the Lorraine National Orchestra share in the honors.

 The Diapason d’Or award is particularly impressive due to the fact that just one other orchestral recording was included among this year’s prize-winners.
-What’s more, the recording was named “Best in Show” among all of the 20+ award-winning recordings of 2014.
+What’s more, the Schmitt recording was named “Best in Show” from among all of the 20+ award-winning recordings of 2014.

 Beyond the awards, the critical accolades for the Schmitt recording have been well-nigh universal.
 It has received highly positive reviews in the world’s leading classical music publications such as the American Record Guide, BBC Music Magazine, Classica, Diapason, Fanfare, Gramophone, and MusicWeb International.

 Here is a sampling of what several of the critics have written about the music and the recording: